blockades/scuttle-dark-crystal/README.md

 Returns a stream of shards others have shared with you.
 Takes `opts` - standard stream options like `live`, `reverse` etc.

+#### `darkCrystal.recover.async.recombineForward(rootId, callback)`

+Attempts to recover a secret from forwarded messages with the given `rootId`.
+If successful, the secret will be passed to the callback, otherwise, an error will be passed.

 ### `darkCrystal.sync.isRitual(ritual)`, `darkCrystal.sync.isRoot(root)`, `darkCrystal.sync.isShard(shard)`

 These are validation methods for each message type as described in [ssb-dark-crystal-schema](https://github.com/blockades/ssb-dark-crystal-schema).